 Javier Muñoz, who we’ve loved working with over the past 10 years, enthusiastically agreed to participate in the project – but was out of town shooting an independent film in October so we weren’t able to include him in the first shoot.
 In mid-November he was back in New York with a small window of time so we decided to find another date when Leah and Matt and Eric were also available and to film him at Shelter Island Sound – a midtown recording studio.
 On the evening of November 19th we filmed Javi singing 3 of our songs.

-Since then we’ve been in post production – editing film and sound with Matt and Julian, adding titles, creating a trailer, and prepping our Amazing Queer Songbook website – with the much-appreciated help of our beloved niece Michael-Ann Matticoli.
-Our plan is to release a new film every week or two throughout the Spring and Summer of 2019.
+After that we went into post production – editing film and sound with Matt and Julian, adding titles, creating a trailer, and prepping and launching our Amazing Queer Songbook website – with the much-appreciated help of our beloved niece Michael-Ann Matticoli.

 Photo 2018.
 Filming Javier Muñoz at Shelter Island Sound, NYC